 These days, not all inside cabins are the bottom-of-the-barrel inventory.
-Creative cabin designs like insides that sleep as few as one or as many as six, staterooms with virtual views or interior-facing windows, and Zen-like boudoirs with spa perks may not be the cheapest options -- but they're usually more affordable than similar cabins with actual ocean views or balconies.
-And don't forget about oddball cabins -- like the one-of-a-kind 281-square-foot accessible cabin 4479 on Norwegian Spirit -- that aren't going to be listed separately from the standard cabins in the same category, but can net you more space (and possibly a secret porthole).
+Creative cabin designs -- such as insides that sleep as few as one or as many as six, staterooms with virtual views or interior-facing windows, and Zen-like boudoirs with spa perks -- may not be the cheapest options, but they're usually more affordable than similar cabins with actual ocean views or balconies.
+And don't forget about oddball cabins -- like the one-of-a-kind, 281-square-foot accessible cabin 4479 on Norwegian Spirit -- that aren't going to be listed separately from the standard cabins in the same category, but can net you more space.
 To find these, you'll want to pore over cruise line deck plans (as well as Cruise Critic's cabin reviews and message boards).
-And book early for these inside oddities, as other savvy stateroom hunters are eager to snap up these deals.
+And book early for these inside oddities, as other savvy stateroom hunters are eager to snap up these great finds.

-For a general overview of the highlights and lowlights of inside cabin categories across mainstream mega-ship cruise lines, here are our picks for the seven best inside cabins ... and three you may very well want to avoid.
+For a general overview of the highlights and lowlights of inside cabin categories across mainstream mega-ship cruise lines, here are our picks for the nine best inside cabins -- and three you may very well want to avoid.

 Winner: Carnival Cruise Lines' Standard Insides, 185 square feet